-Material – the natural resistivity of a material will affect the overall resistance.
-For instance, copper is more conductive than steel, so would have a low resistance to an electrical current.
+The material the wire is made from – the natural resistivity of your material selection will determine its overall resistance.
+For instance, copper wire is more conductive than steel, so would have a lower resistance to an electrical current.

-Length – longer lengths of wire have increased resistance to an electrical current compared to shorter wires; this is known as a proportional relationship since resistance increases as length increases.
-This is because the electrons that carry the electric current through the wire collide with more ions the longer the wire is, making it more difficult for the current to flow.
+Length of the wire – resistance is directly proportional to the length of a wire.
+The longer the wire, the higher the amount of resistance to an electrical current; this is known as a proportional relationship since resistance increases as length increases.
+This is influenced by the area of the wire.
+The longer the length of wire, the more likely the electrons that move and carry the electric current are to collide with ions throughout the wire, making it more difficult for the current to flow.

-Thickness – thickness or gauge, also known as the wire’s diameter or cross section, has an inversely proportional relationship to resistance.
-The thinner a wire is, the greater resistance it has; this is because thinner wire has fewer electrons to carry an electric current.
+Thickness – thickness or gauge, also known as the wire’s diameter or cross-section, has an inversely proportional relationship to resistance.
+The thinner a wire is, the greater resistance it has; this is because a thinner wire has fewer electrons to carry an electric current.

-Temperature – heating a wire also increases the resistance of a wire.
-A hotter wire will have increased vibration, making it harder for electrons to carry the electric current without interruption from atoms.
+Temperature – resistance changes as a wire is heated up.
+A hotter wire will have a larger resistance because this increases its vibration, making it harder for electrons to carry the electric current without interruption from atoms.

 Resistance Wire Types

-Resistance wire types refers to the combinations of metals within the wire which creates the alloy.
-The most common type of resistance wire is a nickel and chromium alloy which is used within heating applications.
-Other common types include constantan (a copper and nickel alloy) which is easily soldered, and a copper, manganese and nickel alloy.
+Resistance wire types refer to the combinations of metals within the wire which create the alloy.
+The most common type of resistance wire is a nickel and chromium alloy which is used in heating applications.
+Other common types include constantan (a copper and nickel alloy) which is easily soldered and a copper, manganese and nickel alloy.